Date of Update: 7/17/17

 The department is pleased to introduce a pilot program that provides 6th-year and, in some cases, 7th-year funding.
 Regular enrollment ends with the 5th year, and our expectation is that students will normally go on the academic job market and complete their dissertations in their 5th year of enrollment.
 The 6th-year funding program is primarily directed towards helping students who have gone on the job market without obtaining a full-time academic job.
 Funding levels for this program will increase gradually in the course of the next five years, reaching steady state in 2021.
 We expect that by 2021 we will be able to offer 6th-year funds to six to ten students per year.

 To be eligible for 7th-year funds, students must have been on the job market without obtaining a full-time academic job.
 (Again, declining an offer of a full-time position normally disqualifies a student from receiving these funds.)
 To be eligible for 7th-year funds, students must also pass their FPO before the beginning of the academic year in which they receive these funds.
-(This requires submitting one’s dissertation by June 15 before the relevant academic year.)
+(This requires submitting one’s dissertation by June 15 before the relevant academic year and passing the FPO no later than August 15.)
 Holders of these positions in their 7th year at Princeton will be paid a salary at a postdoctoral level.

 Applications for these funds are due on April 1 for funding for the following fall.
 In cases in which the number of applications exceeds the number of available positions, faculty members of the Department’s Graduate Committee in consultation with applicants’ primary advisors will decide whom to offer available positions to, based on the merits of each application, taking into account, among other factors, the quality and degree of completion of students’ dissertations, and students’ effort and relative success on the job market.